azsk/AzTS-docs/Control coverage/Feature/VirtualMachineScaleSet.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list all the VMSS configurations under the specified subscription:
+- REST API to list all the VMSS configurations under the specified subscription:
   /subscriptions/{subscriptionId}/providers/Microsoft.Compute/virtualMachineScaleSets?api-version=2019-07-01
   <br />